 When you empower employees to take charge of their goal setting in alignment with team objectives, they’ll be more invested in working hard to hit those goals.
 And they won’t need tight schedules to do the same, leading to an improvement in overall satisfaction.

-Provide training and learning opportunities
+5. Provide training and learning opportunities

 Helping workers learn new skills and investing in their professional development is crucial to their engagement.
-According to Deloitte’s Human Capital Survey, people rank “opportunity to learn” as one of the major factors that attract them to a job.

-- Conduct online workshops that support employees’ learning goals.
+- Conduct online workshops that support employees’ learning goals

-- Make educational content easily accessible through a central repository.
+- Make educational content easily accessible through a central repository

-- Provide reimbursements for courses workers enroll in.
+- Provide reimbursements for courses workers enroll in

-When you invest in workers’ learning and development, you are sending a message that your company is committed to them for the long term.
+When you invest in employees’ learning and development, you are sending a message that your company is committed to them for the long term.
 And this demonstration of commitment makes them far more likely to give their 100% on the job.

-Improve internal branding
+7. Improve internal branding

 When someone asks where they work, your workers can feel absolute pleasure, cold apathy, or even disdain or embarrassment answering that question.
 It all depends on your company’s reputation inside and outside the premises.